TaSeeMba/telematics-heatmap/ReadMe.md

-# Telematics HeatMap (Still under development)
+# Telematics HeatMap
 This project is a visualization library for telematics data.
-The project aims to make it easier to get render data visualizations from CSV files.
-To use this application upload a CSV containing the fields `lat` and `lon` (case insenstive) and the application will render a heat map visualization of the data points.
+The project aims to make it easier to render data visualizations from data in CSV files.
+To use this web application, upload a CSV containing the fields `lat` and `lon` (case insenstive) and the application will render a heat map visualization of the data points.

+## Technologies used
+* **Docker** - packages application, runtime, configurations and dependencies.
+* **Flask** - actual telematics web application.
+* **uwsgi** - web server for the flask application.
+* **Nginx** - reverse proxy to the uwsgi web server.
+* **Google Maps Js API** - map component used for visualization.

 ## Input Rules
 * Any CSV file is accepted.